-Larissa is the lead Senate candidate for the Queensland Greens at the 2019 federal election.
+Larissa Waters was re-elected to the Senate for a six-year term in the 2019 federal election.

 Larissa was first elected to the Senate in 2010 and has been Queensland’s leading progressive voice in our federal parliament for almost a decade.
 She is co-deputy leader of the Australian Greens and is the Greens spokesperson for Women, Democracy, Mining & Resources, Tourism, and Gambling.